The weight reduction of mod $p$ Siegel modular forms for $GSp_4$: Weight reduction

 It is easy to see that there is a canonical factor of ${\rm Sym}^2(m_X/m^2_X)$ which is isomorphic to $\w^{2}|_{\{X\}}$ and it is generated by $t_{11}\otimes t_{22}-\ds\frac{1}{4}t_{12}\otimes t_{12}. $ We define

-As mentioned above, this is independent of the choice of the local basis.
+As mentioned above, this is independent of the choice of any local basis.
 Then $B_X$ is a non-zero global section of $\w^{p+1}|_{\{X\}}$ since

 Hence the collection $B:=(B_X)_{X\in S_{(0,0)}}$ is an invertible function on $S_{0,0}$ which is of weight $p+1$.
-In the sense of Ghitza, $B$ is a superspecial form of weight $p+1$ with level one. \begin{prop} The global section $B$ induces an isomorphism
+In the sense of Ghitza (Section 4 of \cite{ghitza1}), $B$ is a superspecial form of weight $p+1$ with level one. \begin{prop} The function $B$ induces an isomorphism